-Native Landscaping in Allen, TX
+Native Plant Garden Planning in Allen, Texas

 Allen sits in the Blackland Prairies with heavy clay soils typical of North Texas.
 The city does not offer a turf conversion rebate yet, but Collin County residents can access irrigation equipment rebates through NTMWD.
 Native plants adapted to clay do well here.